AlphaHasher/ChurchLink/frontend/web/churchlink/README.md

 npm run dev

 ### Cypress Testing
-To run Cypress, use the script "npm run test", which will run the equivalent of "npx cypress open"
+To run Cypress, use the script `npm run test`, which will run the equivalent of `npx cypress open`

-In-case it claims that dependencies are missing (they shouldn't be), run the following command to install them locally.
-"npm i -D cypress @testing-library/cypress typescript"

 Two basic smoke specs, app.cy.ts and events_flow.cy.ts, are provided in churchlink/cypress/e2e/smoke for template usage and as a general example.